manulera/simulationsLeraRamirez2021/readme.md

 ]
 ```

 When a microtubule is lost, there can be a rearrangement to maximize the number of neighbours.
 See the call to `Simulation::performRearrangement` in `Simulation::addLostMicrotubule`.
-In a rearrangement, the `neighbour_id` of two microtubules are swapped.
+In a rearrangement, the `grid_position` of two microtubules are swapped.

 ## How to run the simulation